 At the end, the current instance is checked whether their children (including children of extends-clauses) with the same name are identical and only the first one of them is kept.
-[This is important for function arguments where the order matters.]
 It is an error if they are not identical.